friquette/OC_Projet_09/README.md

 Before sending the application online, open the settings.py file in litreview folder, and change the `DEBUG = True` to `DEBUG = False`

+To interrupt your server, simply hit `CTRL+C` in your command prompt.

 ## Admin part

 To create an admin user, go to the root application folder and enter: